Nitestack/raspberry-pi-5/README.md

 [Features](#-features) • [Requirements](#️-requirements) • [Getting Started](#-getting-started) • [License](#-license)

-_This [Ansible](https://www.ansible.com) configuration is designed to automate the setup and management of a Raspberry Pi Home Server running [Raspberry Pi OS](https://www.raspberrypi.com/software).
-The configuration aims to streamline the deployment of various services, enhance security, and ensure consistency across the server environment._
+_This [Ansible](https://www.ansible.com) configuration automates the setup of a Raspberry Pi Home Server running [Raspberry Pi OS](https://www.raspberrypi.com/software).
+It deploys essential services, enhances security, and ensures consistency across the server environment._

 <p>
   <strong>Be sure to <a href="#" title="star">⭐️</a> or fork this repo if you find it useful!</strong>